kukaiN/Discrete_math/README.md

 ## search space
 since the search space is going to be the shape below, we will use two generators, one for the points in the square and one for the skewed trapezoidal shape

+This method will be abbreviated as the t/s method, standing for trapezoid/square method for saving computation
     6    __________________
     5   |                /
     4   |              /